cloudmaven/documentation/pages/aws/aws_hipaa.md

 - DDil on elastic IP: NAT Gateway?
 Bastion?
 IG?
 - Fix the RT / subnet editing section... gotta get that right
 - What are the tradeoffs in building **B** and **M** and **Wi** from AMIs?
+- Vestigial details from earlier notes to incorporate
+  - Logging: CloudWatch and CloudXXXXX are AWS logging services; and this is frequently parsed using Splunk
+  - Intrusion detection!
+Jon Skelton (Berkeley AWS Working Group) reviewed use of Siricata (mentions 'Snort' also)
+  - Include an encryption path for importing clinical data
+  - Include a full story on access key management
+  - The IOT import will -- I think -- be a poll action: The secure VM is polling for new data
+  - This system should include a very explicit writeup of how the human in the loop can break the system
+  - Acceptable for data on an encrypted drive to moves through an encrypted link to another encrypted drive?
+    - To clarify: Must the data be further encrypted at rest first?
+  - Filenames may not include PHI.
+Hence there is an obligation on the MRs to follow this and/or build it into file generation.
+  - CISO approval hinges on IT, Admin and Research approvals.
+  - Lambda
+- Make sure we return to 'Default subnet' referred to in the text
+- In a route table does 0.0.0.0/0 refer to the public internet?
+Where does this come up???
+  - It would be excellent to explain how the smaller CIDR block does not conflict
+  - with the "wide open internet" sense of the second CIDR block

 #### User story